h4t3p1ckl3s/h4t3p1ckl3s/README.md

 <tr>
 <td>

-🎓 I'm a sophomore majoring in Information Security student at PTIT-HCM
+🎓 I'm a sophomore majoring in Information Security at PTIT-HCM
-🔭 I'm currently working on: DFIR, Malware Analysis and Threat Intelligence concepts
+🔭 I'm currently working on: DFIR, Malware Analysis, Threat Intelligence and Blue Team concepts
 ⚡ Fun fact about me: I like sporty activities, and martial arts :>

 </td>